Knowing in your gut that home educating is the right choice will lead you to execute the decision.

 If you’re thinking about homeschooling but are on the fence about how you’ll manage it all, I offer some tips for easing into this lifestyle.

 3 Steps to Preparing for/Testing out the Homeschool Option

 1- Lean into homeschooling in the evenings, weekends or holidays.
 You don’t have to make drastic changes or make bold statements just yet.
 Test out homeschooling by planning for and then engaging in some activities during your regular family time.

 2– Talk to homeschoolers.
 Ask questions from others who are a few steps ahead.
-What concerns do you have about homeschooling?
+What concerns do you have about home education?
 What solutions do other families have?

 How will you lean into homeschooling?